manojunichiro/winsplit/docs/README.md

 - When I received his inquiry, I initially misunderstood that the split command had options -l and -b but lacked -n, prompting me to start coding this software.
 However, I later discovered that -n indeed existed.
 Unfortunately, this oversight prevented me from highlighting the main feature of the software..

 ## Development Environment
-Visual Basic .NET / .NET 8 / Visual Studio 2022
+Visual Basic .NET / .NET 8 / Visual Studio 2022 <br>
 Please open winsplit.sln first.

 ## Collaboration/Contribution